Rhythm & Hues Studios

-Rhythm & Hues Studios was an American visual effects and animation company, that received the Academy Award for Best Visual Effects in 1995 for Babe, in 2008 for The Golden Compass, and in 2013 for Life of Pi.
+Rhythm & Hues Studios (R&H) was an American visual effects and animation company founded in 1987, that received the Academy Award for Best Visual Effects in 1995 for Babe, in 2007 for The Golden Compass, and in 2012 for Life of Pi.
 It also received four Scientific and Technical Academy Awards.

 The company filed for Chapter 11 bankruptcy in early 2013.
 It was then purchased by an affiliate of Prana Studios, 34x118 Holdings, LLC, but retained the same name.

-Rhythm & Hues Studios ceased operations in November 2020 due to various factors including financial pressure caused by the COVID-19 pandemic.

 History

-1987–2012
+1987–2008

 Rhythm & Hues Studios was established in Los Angeles, California in 1987 by former employees of Robert Abel and Associates (John Hughes, Pauline Ts'o, Keith Goldfarb, Cliff Boule, Frank Wuts and Charles Gibson).
-The company used its own proprietary software for its photo-realistic character animation/visual effects—as well as for those that are more stylized.

 In 1999, Rhythm & Hues Studios acquired visual effects house VIFX from 20th Century Fox.